20-2-SKKU-OSS/2020-2-OSS-11/_posts/2020-11-19-firstpost.md

 ---
 layout: post
-title: Post with Intro
+title: 11th week work
-author: Guest Author
+author: OSS-11
 description: This is a post with an introduction image and text
 intro: This is the introduction text for this post.
 It appears large and bold at the top of the post!
-intro_image: /img/home.jpg
+intro_image: news.jpeg
 intro_image_ratio: is-16by9
 ---